 Retail Store Ergonomics: Why Do They Matter?

-The retail or grocery store presents a variety of potential injury risks, from lifting and moving items from delivery trucks, to shelving and scanning them.
+Retail and grocery stores present a variety of potential injury risks, from lifting and moving items from delivery trucks, to shelving and scanning them.
 Falls, slips, and trips are common among retail workers as they go about their day-to-day tasks.

 But, by giving your employees the proper ergonomic equipment and training, and emphasizing good posture, you can mitigate the risk of workplace injury.